mattycao/mattycao.github.io/_posts/2015-05-13-handlebars-in-Node.md

 ### 1 How to setup in express?
 > Notice, we here use the Express.js 4.

-Be default, Express will require() the engine based on the file extension.
-For example jade, Express incokes the following inernall, and caches the require() on subsequent calls to increase performance.
+Be default, Express will require the engine based on the file extension.
+For example `jade`, Express incokes the following inernall, and caches the `require()` on subsequent calls to increase performance.

 ```javascript
 app.engine('jade', require('jade').__express);